 Important Teaching Tips

-How To Store It
+How To Use It

-- Drizzled on protein brownies
+- Drizzled on banana protein brownies

-- On top of overnight oats
+- On top of cookie dough protein overnight oats

-- As a glaze on a cake (it’s thick enough to spread and then it hardens)
+- As a glaze on a cake (it’s thick enough to spread, and then it hardens)

 - On or between cookies or bars